Build web apps the boring way.

 tip: the skill is MIT and stays MIT.
 Use it, fork it, ignore it, write a better one.

-What the skill argues for
+What the skill picks

 Templates